Benefits for Young People

 Earned Income Tax Credit (EITC)

-The Earned Income Tax Credit (EITC) gives money to low to moderate income workers and families.
-Even people who don’t make enough money to owe income taxes may be able to get a check from the IRS if they qualify for this tax credit.
+The Earned Income Tax Credit (EITC) gives money to low- to moderate- income workers and families.
+Even people who don’t make enough to owe income taxes may qualify for this tax credit.

-To get the Earned Income Tax Credit, you need to file your taxes, even if you owe nothing!
+To get the Earned Income Tax Credit, you need to file your taxes, even if you owe nothing.
 Make sure to complete the “Schedule EIC” as well.
-This is free money, and lots of people don’t get it because they don’t know!
+Lots of people don’t get the EITC because they don’t know they could.

 For more details, read DB101’s Tax Credits and Tools page.